betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 "")
 ```

-- **Not in play:** checking whether the event has gone in play - as odds change so much in the run, we only want to use this strategy pre-play.
+- **NotInPlayCheck:** checking whether the event has gone in play - as odds change so much in the run, we only want to use this strategy pre-play.
 We're checking two cells here, to make sure to make sure the market's not in play and also not suspended - suspended shouldn't be an issue except it will cause the program to produce errors.
 We appreciate that greyhound races don't go in play, but we wanted this check in place anyway in case we (or you!) wanted to use a version of this strategy on horse racing in the future.

 ``` excel hl_lines="7 8"
 =IF(